Sweden-Mayhem/site/content/minecraft/gameplay.md

 Your **Vessel** must be placed beside a newly placed container.
 That container becomes the shop's inventory — holding both what's for sale and what other players sell back.

-If you want the **Vessel** to buy something you don't yet have, just rename a piece of [Paper](https://minecraft.wiki/w/Paper) in an [Anvil](https://minecraft.wiki/w/Anvil) with the name of the item you're requesting.
+If you want the **Vessel** to buy something you don't yet have, just place a piece of [Paper](https://minecraft.wiki/w/Paper) in an [Anvil](https://minecraft.wiki/w/Anvil) and rename it to the item you're requesting.

 As long as you keep it stocked and maintained, your **Vessel** will do the work while you're gone.